0auBSQ/Dr_Quine/README.md

 ### Grace

 - 1 comment
-- No main explicitely function declared
+- No main function explicitely declared
 - 3 macros/defines

 ### Sully

-- Quine with creates other quines, compiles them and execute them
+- Quine which creates other quines, compiles them and execute them
-- A i variable decreasing on every child quine the sully quine creates
+- An i variable decreasing on every child quine the sully quine creates
 - Not executed if i isn't strictly positive